Alexandre Mahamba

-Alexandre Mahamba was a Congolese politician.
-He was appointed as the first Minister of Land Affairs of Zaire, now the Democratic Republic of the Congo, under the Lumumba Government that ran from 24 June until 12 September 1960 under the leadership of Prime Minister Patrice Lumumba.
+Alexandre Mahamba (died 2 June 1966) was a Congolese politician.
+He was appointed as the first Minister of Land Affairs of the Republic of the Congo, now the Democratic Republic of the Congo, under the Lumumba Government that ran from 24 June until 12 September 1960 under the leadership of Prime Minister Patrice Lumumba.
 He was a member of MNC-L.